b3j0f/simpleneed/README.md

 # What do I need ?
 - Your [advices/ideas](https://github.com/b3j0f/simpleneed/issues) : **I want to improve the society with you !**
 - Time and money : I choosed to stop to be an employee anymore in order to have time to develop such applications.
-Therefore, I opened this [crowd funding page](https://www.kickstarter.com/projects/b3j0f/1289896395?token=261a8b18) and I have a [liberapay account](https://liberapay.com/b3j0f/donate). **I need money only for development (about 105h * 25$), server renting (100$/month) and maintenance (500$/month)**.
-Beceause I think I need at least 10 monthes in order to convince an organisation such as the "[International Committee of the Red Cross](https://www.icrc.org)" to host this project on their dedicated servers, I target about 8625$. **I round this objective to 10 000$** with little extras I can not predict right now and which might come quickly.
+Therefore, I opened this [crowd funding page](https://www.kickstarter.com/projects/b3j0f/1289896395?token=261a8b18) and I have a [liberapay account](https://liberapay.com/b3j0f/donate). **I need money only for development (about 105h * 25$ = 2625$), server renting (100$/month) and maintenance (500$/month)**.
+Beceause I think I need at least 10 monthes in order to convince an organisation such as the "[International Committee of the Red Cross](https://www.icrc.org)" to pay for servers (sources are open and free forever), I target about 2625$ + (100$ + 500$) * 10 = 8625$. **I round this objective to 10 000$** with little extras I can not predict right now and which might come quickly.

 **In order to encourage crowd funding and participation, I plan to be transparent with expenses during [project progress](https://b3j0f.github.io/simpleneed/) (which has started already) and its use !**